In memory of Jim Waites, Dr Sperm and David Hayes, denizens all.

 In the nineties I got whacky haircuts from Bernice in a warehouse on Commonwealth Street.
 Together we cooked up Fanny Palace, a dance party we put on in an Oxford Street nightclub with Bernice’s girlfriend Julie, and another friend Melinda.
 The industry was as corrupt as ever due to the strict licensing laws.
 You did a dance of fake negotiation: Can we stay open til six?
 Of course, but we only have a cabaret licence.
 (We’ll break the law if we can, to make more money over the bar; but if the cops aren’t onside we’ll shut you down with no notice.)
 We hung out with a bunch of older poofs called the Sodom boys.
 On Sunday afternoons, they played techno in the Carrington Hotel on Bourke Street.
 Between us was an array of musical and artistic talent bursting for an outlet.
 The party scene was going off, but it was all house, soul and disco.
 We wanted something darker, deeper.
 The boys began to put on Homo Eclectus, Ffierce and Filthy.
 We performed at each others’ parties.
 Next door to the girls’ warehouse was Imperial Slacks artist warehouse.
 Down on Elizabeth Street the massive Hibernian House is the last warehouse standing today, the smell of decades’ accretion of pigeon shit in its labyrinthine stairwells the smell of Sydney’s alternative art history.

-The police shut down the Avenue Club during the war.
+The police shut down the Avenue Club during the war, when Roy was on trial.

 Wentworth Avenue was already a street of motor car showrooms.
 In the early 1900s Wexford Street, a narrow lane also populated by the Chinese, was demolished to make way for it.
 The whole area up to Riley and Campbell Streets was considered the worst slum in Sydney, blamed for the plague, and razed to the ground.
 Milk Street, Wemyss Street, Milk Lane: names that conjured opium dens, ginger joints, gambling halls and houses of ill repute.
 Frog Hollow, originally a gully full of amphibious lives, then a fetid ditch of hovels packed one on top of the other, most famously housed Jewey Freeman, who in 1914 pulled off Australia’s first armed robbery with a motorcar.
 His paramour Kate Leigh perjured herself for him, to no avail.
 The 1928 Crash interrupted the slum clearance project of this area, and the so-called Brisbane Street Resumption languished for decades.
 In the 1950s the state government finally bought the land, obscuring this history of vice and squalor with the biggest police station in Australia.